AEADataEditor/replication-template-development/REPLICATION.md

 > INSTRUCTION: The Data Editor will fill this part out.
 It will be based on any [REQUIRED] and [SUGGESTED] action items that the report makes a note of.

-> INSTRUCTION: ALWAYS do "Data description", "Code description".
-If data is present, ALWAYS do "Data checks".
-If time is sufficient (initial assessment!), do "Replication steps", if not, explain why not.
+### Action Items (manuscript)

+### Action Items (openICPSR)

 > INSTRUCTION: leave this in.

 > The openICPSR submission process has changed.
 If you have not already done so, please "Change Status -> Submit to AEA" from your deposit Workspace.

 > [NOTE] Since July 1, 2021, we will publish replication packages as soon as all requested changes to the deposit have been made.
 Please process any requested changes as soon as possible.

+> INSTRUCTION: ALWAYS do "Data description", "Code description".
+If data is present, ALWAYS do "Data checks".
+If time is sufficient (initial assessment!), do "Replication steps", if not, explain why not.

 General
 -------